Joint Bankruptcy Filings in Indianapolis, IN

 Our comprehensive understanding of bankruptcy laws enables us to act in your best interest.
 We want you to understand the process as well, so that you know that you have made the right decisions regarding how you are going to create a clean slate for you and your spouse.

-Check out our client reviews to see how others have found success using our legal services for their bankruptcy matters.
+Read our client reviews to see how others have found success using our legal services for their bankruptcy matters.

-Advantages to Filing With Your Spouse
+What are the Advantages to Filing With Your Spouse?

 There are advantages to filing jointly.
 One is that the fees connected with filing for bankruptcy are the same for joint or separate filings, so filing jointly is less costly.
 Another advantage is that if one spouse contributed to the debt, but declined to file bankruptcy with the other spouse, creditors could pursue the non-participating spouse for payment of the debt.
 In this case, if they filed jointly, both would be protected.
 Also, the amount of exemption for property owned by both parties can be doubled if the spouses file jointly.

 It is also more efficient to file jointly as opposed to separately.
 Sometimes, however, filing jointly can be a disadvantage or not possible.
 A bankruptcy can be a deterrent to employment opportunities, including needed security clearings in some occupations.
 Also, if one spouse has an earlier bankruptcy, it may be impossible for that spouse to file again at this time.
 A spouse will not be able to file Chapter 7 if it's discovered fraud or concealment occurred, and could prevent debt from being discharged.

 Get Experienced Legal Guidance for Your Joint Bankruptcy